flintoftid/aegboxts/ReadMe.md

 The test-suite includes the following components that can be assemble into a range of overall test-cases:

-* A metal enclosure with an interchangable "front plate" (EN).
+* A metal enclosure with an interchangeable "front plate" (EN).

 * The options for the front plate are: